GabrieleLucio13/pizzeria-webApp/README.md

 - Full-stack development workflow

 ## Project Context
-University project developed for the Web Programming course at the University of Calabria.
+University project developed for the Web Programming course.
+The repository also includes a PowerPoint presentation used during the exam.